LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 During assembling, short reads can easily result in chimeric sequences.
 Contact me if you really want to use copyseparator for NGS data with a read length < 250bp.

 # How to assemble gene copies if "copy_assemble" fails
 I use SeaView (http://doua.prabi.fr/software/seaview) to examine the results from "copy_separate".
 I prefer to assemble gene copies by moving sequences around and link gene copies by eye.
 It just like assembling the forward and reverse sequences from Sanger sequencing.
-Even you prefer to use "copy_assemble", you still need to check the alignment first.
+Even if you prefer to use "copy_assemble", you still need to check the alignment first.
 Pay special attention to the nucleotide overhangs introduced by mistake during the calculation of consensus sequences of picked clusters.

 # What if one or a few subsets did not get the anticipated number of gene copies?
 If "copy_number" is set as 2, copyseparator will pick two of the largest clusters and assume that they represent the two gene copies.
 Most times, this is the case.
 Occasionally, for one or a few subsets, the picked two clusters both represent the same gene copy.
 When this happens, below is what you may do.